techidaily/site-article-files/source/_posts/new-transform-text-to-trendy-memes-kapwings-magic-tool-for-2024.md

 If you wish to add extra text to your meme, utilized the menu bar of features-list.
 You can also drag and drop the caption box to reposition it and adjust the caption's size by using the drop-down menu.

 ![personalize the meme](https://images.wondershare.com/filmora/guide/text-presets-win-2.png)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/FLlUft1ZxI0?si=pBd5QdHEE27qsNlN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ##### Step4 Share or Save Your Video Meme